 Blauflat, Ceilings and Starry Nights

 How to open up an old eighth floor apartment to the far 300º views of el Camp and the Mediterranean skies -both during daytime but also to the starry night-, while improving its energy efficiency?
-A continuous timber frame wall that gets as thick as rooms and houses wet and hot sources, while becoming an active indoors climate regulator that opens up to the far views of el Camp and the Mediterranean.
+A continuous timber frame wall that gets as thick as rooms and houses wet and hot sources, while becoming an active indoors climate regulator that reaches out to the far views of el Camp and the Mediterranean.

 TERRITORY / ECOSYSTEM